C2DH/ranketwo/_units/boder2-webtechnology/introduction.en.md

 link: /u/boder2-webtechnology/
 ---

-This is an additional lesson on David Boder's collection that focuses on the comparison between the webtechnology that was used for the website in 2000 and the one used in 2009
+This lesson teaches the basics of the web to historians on the basis of a case study in which two websites on the interview collection of the psychologist David Boder, created in 2000 and 2009 are compared.
 <!-- more -->

 ### What is the objective of this lesson?
 QUIZ AND ASSIGNMENTS UPCOMING

 <!-- section-contents -->

-This lesson teaches the basics of the web to historians on the basis of a case study in which two websites on the interview collection of the psychologist David Boder, created in 2000 and 2009 are compared.
 <!-- section -->

 ### How is the content organized?